Do you ever catch yourself getting trapped between two extremes?

 But again, using dichotomous language boosts dichotomous thinking, and the latter is a type of cognitive distortion that can negatively influence the way you feel about yourself.
 If you’re dealing with anxiety, casual usage of extremely polar words can lead you to magnify thoughts and events through a distorted lens that can ultimately make you more anxious.

 A journaling practice and certain writing activities can be helpful as well.
 Write down the black and white thought patterns you catch yourself having.
 Then refute it on paper.
 Think through it.

-Is that really true?
 Write out what’s really happening.
 “I’m struggling with getting started.
 I don’t know how to do XYZ.
 If I do some research, I can learn X. Maybe if I reach out to Person Y, I can move past this hurdle.”